 If you don't have OpenCV on your Raspberry yet, all installation instructions are given in our Install OpenCV 4.5 on Raspberry Pi 4 page.

-First, you need a good IDE to write your C ++ code.
-You could use Geany because it comes with the Raspbian OS.
+First, you need a good IDE to write your C ++ program.
+You could use Geany as it comes with the Raspbian OS.
 However, Geany cannot handle projects, only individual files.
-You are ending up fiddling with Make to integrate all the separated files into a single executable.
-Secondly, Geany has very limited debug tools.
+You end up messing with Make to integrate all the different files into one executable.
+Secondly, Geany has limited debug tools.

 We are going to use Code::Blocks.
-It can handle multi-file projects.
-It has excellent debug functions such as variable, thread or CPU registry inspection.
-As an IDE, it is relatively easy and intuitive to understand.
-And above all it's free.
+The IDE can handle multi-file projects and has excellent debug functions such as variable, thread or CPU registry inspection.
+The IDE is relatively easy and intuitive to understand.
 With the following command in your terminal, you can install Code::Blocks.

 $ sudo apt-get install codeblocks